microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 2:

     The project for board 2 is meant to wait until it receives a message before responding.
 It requires an led.
 This will utilize the dspic33ck-curiosity-can-tp to receive, process and respond to devices with an ID of 0xA1.

-    With the dspic33ck-curiosity-can-tp.X project open in the MPLAB® X IDE.
+    Open dspic33ck-curiosity-can-tp.X project in the MPLAB® X IDE.

     Right click the project folder and select Properties.
 Change the device to the one you are using and select an XC compiler.
 Apply these settings and continue with the next steps.